This tutorial will show you how to install the Raspberry Pi Pico toolchain on Windows 10 for C and C++ development.

 [Update Apr 19, 2022] I have verified that CMake 3.23.1 now works.
 The bug has been fixed.

 Run the installer and accept the user license.
-On Install Options, select Add CMake to the system PATH for all users.
+On Install Options, select Add CMake to the PATH environment variable.

 Continue the installation process, accepting all the defaults.
 Note that this will install CMake to C:\Program Files\CMake, which is fine, as it will be used as a system-wide tool (not just for VSARM projects).